ArchLabWorks/QUANTXT/README.md

 ---

 > Built to answer a real question: given current US sovereign conditions, what does the data say the stress probability is?
 > The answer runs on a 1981 coprocessor.
-Calibrated against 60 scenarios — MSE 0.0038, RMSE 0.062 on a [0,1] scale.?
+Calibrated against 60 scenarios — MSE 0.0038, RMSE 0.062 on a [0,1] scale.

 ---